Here is some General Information for teachers and students who may be new to Rockschool.

 Candidates will be assessed according to the Assessment Criteria for each instrument.
 You can find the Assessment Criteria in the Syllabus Guide for your instrument which you can downloaded for free from the instrument page on this website.

 Students should practice with the backing track (not applicable to solo pieces).
 This is a key part of the Rockschool program and they will be assessed on their ability to play in sync with the backing track.

 Backing Tracks – A download code comes with every book.
 Go to the RSL website to access your backing tracks using this code.

 Free Choice pieces are not allowed for Let’s Rock, Premiere exams.

 Photo ID is required for all students attending a Grade 6 and above exam.
 If the candidate doesn’t have photo ID, please use this form to prove identity.

-Guitar, Bass Drums – new repertoire books are out now.
+Guitar, Bass Drums – new repertoire books were introduced in 2019.
 There are no changes to the technical work requirements for these syllabuses.